BYLAWS OF THE GREATER PINE ISLAND CIVIC ASSOCIATION

-SECTION 1.1; NAME: The name of this Organization shall be “Greater Pine Island Civic Association, Inc.” (GPICA).
-The GPICA shall not endorse any candidate for any political office, nor permit the name of the GPICA to be used in an endorsement for a candidate for any political office.
+The name of the organization shall be “Greater Pine Island Civic Association, Inc.” The GPICA shall not endorse any candidate for any political office, nor permit the name of the GPICA to be used in an endorsement for a candidate any political office.

-SECTION 1.2; LOCATION: The area represented by the GPICA lies entirely within the County of Lee, State of Florida, and shall be bounded as follows: on the East by Burnt Store Road (excluding any area within the City of Cape Coral), on the South by San Carlos Bay, on the West by Pine Island Sound. and on the North by Charlotte Harbor.
+The area represented by the GPICA lies entirely within the County of Lee, State of Florida, and shall be bounded as follows: on the East by Burnt Store Road (excluding any area within the city of Cape Coral), on the South by San Carlos Bay, on the West by Pine Island Sound, and North by Charlotte Harbor.